codatio/codat-docs/docs/integrations/commerce/amazon-seller-central/amazon-registration-steps.md

 :::caution Personally Identifiable Information (PII) Amazon is highly sensitive about PII data from their merchant’s customers.

-Due to the stringent restrictions, Codat does not pull any PII data from Amazon to populate our Customers datatype.
+Due to the stringent restrictions, Codat does not read any PII data from Amazon to populate our Customers datatype.
 :::

 :::info Reviewing your application status